 "what are the 3 things that really keep myself up at night?"

 I just get out of a call with a young lady who decides to jump from banking to a digital marketing agency after 2 years.
 To her, the 3 key factors that are important:

 3. Fun derived from working in projects with groups of people

 Each means a deeper meaning.
-We organise a call session to talk more in-depth, myself probing more till she finds that work environment is the critical turning point.
+To her, work environment is the critical turning point.

 That is the anchor point which influences her switch decision.

 She didn't move over immediately.
 Instead, she devises a strategy, with my guidance, to find out more information about working in a marketing agency.
 She decides to talk to 5 key contacts within a month.
 Intelligence to extract out - extra working hours to pull in, work flexibility, demands of the job etc...what do all these mean to her?

 She takes my 1-1 career discovery session to reaffirm her thoughts by going deeper.
 Key takeaway is a tangible action plan.
 She is very clear about what she needs to do next.